 It’s a great way for our pupils to learn about internationalism - so important in the 21st century - and is an aspect of school life about which our school community is vocally appreciative.

 International pupils can apply at any stage, with boarding available from the age of 10.
-A popular point of entry for international pupils is the St Leonards pre-IB course.
-This is a one year, self-contained programme which allows students to gain sufficient mastery of a number of subjects to enable them to progress seamlessly to the School’s International Baccalaureate Diploma programme.
+A popular point of entry for international pupils is the St Leonards Pre-IB course.
+This is a one-year, self-contained programme which allows students to gain sufficient mastery of a number of subjects to enable them to progress seamlessly to the IB Diploma or Career-related Programme.
 For pupils who require it the course includes English as an Additional Language.

 English as an Additional Language (EAL)